-Patients should ask their doctors whether it is okay to take anti-inflammatory medication (NSAIDs) or other over-the-counter pain medication.
-Depending on the circumstances, the doctor may recommend periodically icing the joint and wrapping it in a bandage to prevent re-swelling.
+Patients should ask their doctors whether it is okay to take nonsteroidal anti-inflammatory drugs (NSAIDs) or other over-the-counter pain medications.
+Depending on the circumstances, the doctor may recommend periodically icing the affected joint and wrapping it in a bandage to prevent re-swelling.

 The most common side effect associated with arthrocentesis is temporary joint discomfort.
-Other risks include:
+Other less common risks include2:

-- The needle may scrape or puncture the joint’s tendons, blood vessels or nerves.
+- The needle may scrape or puncture the joint’s cartilage.

 - The patient may have an allergic reaction to the anesthetic.

-- In rare cases, the needle puncture can introduce blood or infection into the synovial joint cavity.
-Infection occurs in less than 0.01% of patients who undergo joint injections.2
+- The needle puncture can introduce blood or infection into the joint capsule.
+Experts suggest infection occurs in less than 0.01% of patients who undergo joint injections.2

-Call a doctor immediately if any of the following occur:
+Serious complications after arthrocentesis are rare.
+Call a physician or other health care provider immediately if any of the following occur: